praveen-erramilli/mancala/README.md

 * Well covered test cases
 * Game UI designed with Flutter Web.
 Can be easily ported as mobile application as well with the same code
 * Option to continue any abandoned game
+* REST API based game

+### Configurations
+* Both the number of pits and initial number of coins in each pit are configurable from [properties](src/main/resources/application.properties)

+### Assumptions

+* Cache layer is designed in the assumption that there is only one app server.
+When this application is horizontally scaled with multiple app servers, a timestamp based cache invalidation strategy should be used.
+* Ambiguity : In the current design, if a player inserts his last coin in his own empty pit, he will steal his coins and opponents coins and puts in his large pit.
+In some versions of Mancala, this move is not allowed if the opponent's pit is empty.

+### Future Improvements

+* Undo, Redo option

 ### Build